 English is my first and primary language, and what I speak during sessions.
 I am currently learning and studying Auslan at Melbourne Polytechnic and am at community level (Cert ll).
-I will work with interpreters if you need/want that, please let me know what is best for you.
+I will work with interpreters if you or your child need/want that, please let me know what is best for you.

 Please see the CV tab above for more info about my work experience and studies.